 At the same time, we will look to diversify our product portfolio within the new relaxed qualifying asset norms, expand into new geographies like Andhra Pradesh and Telangana, and make better use of our IRDA license to offer more value-added products like insurance.
 We also plan to scale up e-KYC implementation across India, which will make onboarding faster and safer.
-Our wide branch network will expansion, confident that current market disruptions are temporary.
+Our wide branch network will be used more strategically to support growth in both lending and cross-selling.